clearos/csplugin-procwatch/README.md

-The process watch plugin uses the procps-ng API to watch processes for configurable events such as start-up and terminate, etc.  When an event occurs and associated "action-group" is executed.
+The process watch plugin uses the procps-ng API to watch processes for configurable events such as start-up and terminate, etc.  When an event occurs an associated "action-group" is executed.
 Actions are delayed in a queue for a configurable amount of time (in seconds) to prevent excessive executions from a rapid flood of events.